Skip to main content

 About

-The Last Caretaker is a single player simulation game.
+The Last Caretaker is a single player open world management game with post-apocalyptic and science fiction themes.
 It was developed by Channel37 Ltd and was released on November 6, 2025.
 It received positive reviews from players.

 Skip User Reviews